mrsampool/projCatwalk/README.md

 ---
 - StarRating
   - A component to be reused throughout the application - displays a scalar rating as a series of stars of a 5-star grading scale
+  - It parses a value between 0 and 5, and fills the stars to the nearest .25/quarter value.
 ---
 - Modal
   - Allows modal-type display of any component or HTML element passed in as a ```component``` prop.